ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-wang-ppm-dap-taskprov.md

 relationships.
 These include:

-* The Collector's HPKE {{?RFC9180}} configuration used by the Aggregators to encrypt aggregate shares
+* The Collector's HPKE {{?RFC9180}} configuration used by the Aggregators to encrypt aggregate shares.

-* Any assets required for authenticating HTTP requests
+* Any assets required for authenticating HTTP requests.

 This specification does not specify a mechanism for provisioning these assets;
 as in the core DAP protocol, these are presumed to be configured out-of-band.